MonsterSkulls/MonsterSkulls/README.md

-hi, i/we are MonsterSkulls. we are a plural collective
+hi, i/we are MonsterSkulls. we are a plural collective. we're also therian

 refer to us by current pronouns in name or with it/they/he if none are shown